 - The negotiation and drafting of limited liability company operating agreements and shareholder agreements for business corporations

-- The sale, purchase and use as collateral of intellectual property assets
+- The sale, purchase, license, and use as collateral of intellectual property assets

 - The private placement of exempt equity securities including the syndication of interests in commercial real estate